FrancesCoronel/apprenticeships/README.md

 * [Moove-it](https://moove-it.com/web-development-apprenticeship) | Austin, TX | Moove-it is a software consultancy whose program comprises extensive hands-on activities led by a Moove-it developer.
 * [Pillar Technology](http://pillartechnology.com/careers) | Ann Arbor, MI | Pillar is a technology consulting whose apprenticeship program is deisgn to create high-performing consultants and leaders for Pillar.
 * [Pinterest](https://careers.pinterest.com/careers/) | San Francisco, CA | Pinterest's apprentice program focuses on hiring engineers from non-traditional backgrounds who are comfortable with basic programming principles.
-* [Praxis](https://discoverpraxis.com/) | Atlanta, GA | Praxis is an intensive 12-month apprenticeship program for those who are entrepreneurial young people that want real-world career experience and a rigorous, self-directed educational experience.
+* [Praxis](https://discoverpraxis.com/) | Austin, TX; Atlanta, GA; Phoenix, AZ; Charleston, SC; Pittsburgh, PA; Chicago, IL; Salt Lake City, UT | Praxis is an intensive 12-month apprenticeship program for those who are entrepreneurial young people that want real-world career experience and a rigorous, self-directed educational experience.
 * [RoleModel](http://www.craftsmanshipacademy.com/) | Holly Springs, NC | The RoleModel program is a year-long apprenticeship designed to turn bootcamp and college grads into solid developers.
 * [Social Tables](https://socialtables.com) | Washington, DC | Social Tables is a global SaaS company whose 3 month paid program with the potential of a full time offer to join their Engineering team accepts new developers without on the job work experience.
 * [Sparkbox](http://apprentices.seesparkbox.com) | Dayton, OH | Sparkbox is a web design and development firm with a focus on creating web experiences that embody response web design principles.